MetaSys-LISBP/PhysioFit/docs/reference.rst

 API Reference
 =============

-This module serves as reference for the different classes and associated methods of the Physiofit 2.0 package.
+This module serves as reference for the different classes and associated methods of the PhysioFit 2.0 package.

 :file:`fitter.py`